n1k0/docbrown/README.md

 React.render(<Counter/>, document.body);
 ```

-A working demo is available in the `demo/` directory in this repository.
+A working demo is available in the `demo/` directory in this repository and [on JSBin](http://jsbin.com/meholi/2/edit).

 Install
 =======